-Jared Kushner: The son-in-law with Donald Trump's ear - BBC News
+Jared Kushner, Trump's trusted son-in-law

 Both are political outsiders who inherited property empires from their fathers at a relatively young age.
 The Kushners own 666 Fifth Avenue, a Manhattan skyscraper just a few blocks from Trump Tower.

-Mr Trump's father, Frederick Christ Trump, was also a controversial figure who was taken to court for alleged racial discrimination in housing allocation.
+Mr Trump's father, Frederick Christ Trump, was also a controversial figure who was taken to court on claims of racial discrimination in housing allocation.

-But in contrast to his father-in-law, Mr Kushner is seen as a composed and camera-shy personality.
+But in contrast to his father-in-law, Mr Kushner is a camera-shy personality.

-This fresh-faced, behind-the-scenes operator will have to face the spotlight when he is questioned as part of a Senate investigation into alleged links between the Trump campaign and the Kremlin.
+This fresh-faced, behind-the-scenes operator has also been questioned as part of a Senate investigation into alleged links between the Trump campaign and the Kremlin.

-It has emerged that Mr Kushner not only spoke to Moscow's ambassador in December 2016, but met the head of a US-sanctioned, Russian state-owned bank.
+Mr Kushner not only spoke to Moscow's ambassador in December 2016, but met the head of a US-sanctioned, Russian state-owned bank.

-The New York Times and the Washington Post report that Mr Kushner allegedly discussed setting up a back channel with the Russian ambassador.

-Investigators reportedly believe Mr Kushner has relevant information, but is not necessarily suspected of a crime.

-He will be the closest person to the president quizzed in the ongoing congressional inquiry and will no doubt find the inquiry an unwelcome distraction from his many other duties.
+He will be one of the closest people to the president quizzed in the ongoing congressional inquiry.